Many or all companies we feature compensate us. Compensation and editorial

 An image showing the impact of late payment protections.

-Perhaps most importantly, California’s Student Borrower Bill of Rights requires lenders to ask borrowers how they want overpayments applied.
-Absent your input, your lender has to act in your best interest.
+California’s Student Borrower Bill of Rights also requires lenders to ask borrowers how they want overpayments applied.
+Absent your input, your lender must act in your best interest.

 In many states and with many lenders, overpayments are applied first to any fees, then to accrued interest, and finally to your principal balance.
-In California, however, student loan lenders are legally obligated to use your overpayment to reduce the total cost of your loan.
+But in California, student loan lenders must use your overpayment to reduce the total cost of your loan.

-As you’re able, take advantage of these protections to make extra payments toward your principal.
-Not only will shrinking your principal balance help you pay off your student debt more quickly, but it’ll save you hundreds—maybe thousands—in interest over the life of your loan.
+As you can, take advantage of these protections to make extra payments toward your principal.
+Shrinking your principal balance will not only help you pay off your student debt faster, but it could also save you hundreds—maybe thousands—in interest over the life of your loan.

 FAQ